david-wolgemuth/david-wolgemuth.github.io/_posts/2019-07-01-good-habits.md

 ### Think Big Picture

 - Don't get attached to your software
+- Wait until the 3rd time you repeat yourself to abstract.
 - Talk with your teammates
 - Be "present" during standup.  (this might mean you need to come prepared to standup)